PssbleTrngle/RPG/README.md

 #### What you are able to do:
  - Click on your character to view your profile page and switch characters
  - Evolve your character into a higher class if the level is high enough
+ - Create a new account and a new character
  - Searching in a dungeon and finding the stairs or an enemy
  - Going down the stairs
  - Fighting the enemy you encountered by using skills